Strykr-Ai/Strykr-Ai-Auto-Bot/README.md

 1. **Twitter Scraping**: Every hour, the system pulls recent tweets from key financial accounts
 2. **Topic Extraction**: NLP processing identifies trending financial themes
-3. **Query Generation**: Contextual queries are generated for the Stryk.ai API
+3. **Query Generation**: Contextual queries are generated for the Strykr.ai API
-4. **Insight Retrieval**: The system fetches expert financial insights from Stryk.ai
+4. **Insight Retrieval**: The system fetches expert financial insights from Strykr.ai
 5. **Content Preparation**: The insights are formatted for optimal presentation on each platform
 6. **Publishing**: Automated posts are created on both Telegram and Twitter